MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial--adding-sound.md

 Since interaction of between objects differs greatly, depending on the game, we are not going to discuss the dynamics of the game objects here.
 If you're interested to understand its implementation, go to [Simple3DGame::UpdateDynamics](#simple3dgameupdatedynamics-method) method.

-In principle, when a collision occurs, it triggers the sound effect to play by calling [SoundEffect::PlaySound]((soundeffectplaysound-method).
+In principle, when a collision occurs, it triggers the sound effect to play by calling **SoundEffect::PlaySound**.
 This method stops any sound effects that's currently playing and queues the in-memory buffer with the desired sound data.
 It uses source voice to set the volume, submit sound data, and start the playback.

 ### SoundEffect::PlaySound method